El Paso bar accused of overserving after fatal crash - NewsBreak

-EL PASO, Texas ( KTSM ) — The Texas Alcoholic Beverage Commission is investigating the Chino Chido bar following Sunday’s fatal crash in Downtown El Paso.
-Wrong-way driver in fatal Downtown El Paso crash charged with intoxication manslaughter
+EL PASO, Texas (KTSM) — The Texas Alcoholic Beverage Commission is investigating the Chino Chido bar following Sunday’s fatal crash in Downtown El Paso.

 According to the TABC, the agency opened an investigation Wednesday regarding allegations of overservice at the bar, connected to the fatal accident.